 Persistence of serum bactericidal antibody titres

 Similar to the monovalent Men C comparator, a decline in antibody titres over time has been observed.
 The clinical relevance of this observation is unknown.
-A booster dose might be considered in individuals remaining at high risk of exposure to meningococcal disease caused by groups A, C, W-135 and Y (see CLINICAL TRIALS).
+A booster dose might be considered in individuals remaining at high risk of exposure to meningococcal disease caused by groups A, C, W-135 and Y (see 14.4 Immunogenicity).

-Animal studies with NIMENRIX do not indicate direct or indirect harmful effects with respect to fertility, pregnancy, embryo/fetal development, parturition or post-natal development (see TOXICOLOGY).
+Animal studies with NIMENRIX do not indicate direct or indirect harmful effects with respect to fertility, pregnancy, embryo/fetal development, parturition or post-natal development (see 16 NON-CLINICAL TOXICOLOGY).

 NIMENRIX should be used during pregnancy only when clearly needed, and the possible advantages outweigh the potential risks for the fetus.

-Nursing Women: The safety of NIMENRIX when administered to breastfeeding women has not been evaluated.
+The safety of NIMENRIX when administered to breast-feeding women has not been evaluated.
 It is unknown whether NIMENRIX is excreted in human breast milk.